-We had cash, cash equivalents, restricted cash, and marketable securities of \$380.0 million, which consists of \$61.5 million in cash and cash equivalents, \$0.5 million in restricted cash, and \$318.0 million in marketable securities as of March 31, 2022.
+We had cash, cash equivalents, restricted cash, and marketable securities of \$303.8 million, which consists of \$41.1 million in cash and cash equivalents, \$0.5 million in restricted cash, and \$262.2 million in marketable securities as of September 30, 2022.
 We generally hold our cash in interest-bearing money market accounts.
 We believe that historical fluctuations in interest rates have not had a material effect on our results of operations during the period presented.

-Due to the low risk profile of our investments, a hypothetical one percentage point change in interest rates during the period presented would not have had a material impact on our financial statements included elsewhere in this report.
+Due to the low risk profile of our investments and debt, including our interest rate swap discussed in Note 6 to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, a hypothetical one percentage point change in interest rates during the period presented would not have had a material impact on our financial statements included elsewhere in this report.

-The Company does not believe that inflation, or foreign currency exchange rate fluctuations have had a significant impact on its results of operations for any periods presents herein.
+The Company does not believe that inflation or foreign currency exchange rate fluctuations have had a significant impact on its results of operations for any periods presents herein.